flexseth/bioboxfinal/README.md

-# Coding Challenge: WP Engine => Bio Box
+# Coding Challenge: WP Engine => Bio Box Beta
-Author box with color options and the ability to change the user to feature.
+Author box with color options.

 ## Problem Statement
 ⬜️ The goal of this coding exercise is to create a WordPress plugin that leverages React, the WordPress Block API, and the REST API of your local development site to create a custom block that, when placed in the content of a post or page, will display a user profile box.